datto/librdpmux/README.md

 Hopefully this looks pretty self-explanatory.
 Further information is available in the Doxygen documentation.

-#### Outbound Communication
+#### Managing the Framebuffer
-Outbound communication functions are used to transfer information and state from the hypervisor to the library for transmission to the RDPMux server.
-Currently the library supports sending framebuffer changes and startup/shutdown messages.
-As the feature set grows, expect more functions to be added in the future.
-Currently, the functions are:
+These three functions are meant to handle various stages of the display update lifecycle.
+They are designed to be called by the backend at the appropriate points in its display update cycle.

-1. `mux_display_update()` is meant to be called when a region of the framebuffer updates
+1. `mux_display_update()` is meant to be called when a region of the framebuffer updates.
 2. `mux_display_refresh()` is meant to be called every time the virtual display refreshes.
 3. `mux_display_switch()` is meant to be called when the framebuffer changes is a big way: subpixel layout change, resolution change, etc.